-The Valley of the Sun has many self-published authors that made sure to get their books on the shelf.
-Phoenix, Arizona is home to authors that are ambitious, well read, and determined to be on the literary map.
-Since Peanut Butter Publishing or Classic Day Publishing has experience in all genres, we can reach writers across the country, and the Phoenix metro has the warm inspiration writers need.
+The Valley of the Sun has many independently published authors that made sure to get their books on the shelf.
+Phoenix is home to authors that are ambitious, well read, and determined to be on the literary map.
+Since Peanut Butter Publishing has experience in all genres, we can reach writers across the country, and the Phoenix metro has the warm inspiration writers need.

-Authors who choose self publishing have the opportunity to retain control over their manuscript.
-At Peanut Butter Publishing and Classic Day Publishing, we understand that you want your work to be handled with care and professionalism.
+Authors who choose to independently publish have the opportunity to retain control over their manuscript.
+At Peanut Butter Publishing, we understand that you want your work to be handled with care and professionalism.
 We know you have a story worth telling, and we want to make sure it’s done right and you are presented with a book you are proud to share with others.
-Our Phoenix, Arizona authors aren’t afraid to shine the brightest light on their work, because it’s custom made to suit them and their goals.
+Our Phoenix authors aren’t afraid to shine the brightest light on their work, because it’s custom made to suit them and their goals.

 Adventures of Joey and Andy Crabs by Jonathan Hillstrand

 Johnathan Hillstrand from the famous TV show Deadliest Catch has published several children’s books with Peanut Butter publishing!

 When Joey and Andy Crabs ignore their mother’s warnings, they end up in a dire situation.
 They learn to listen to their mother and at the same time, learn the value of having friends who look out for them.
 Captain Johnathan spends the fall and winter crab fishing in rough waters off the coast of Alaska in the Bering Sea.
 He co-captains the Time Bandit on Discovery Channel’s Deadliest Catch.
 He started writing and illustrating his first book, The Adventures of Little Bird Pirate Dreams in the hospital after he fell off a bull filming The After the Catch.